Nearly Limitless Options

 If you do nothing else, do this.
 You might not need those funds now, but that’s exactly the point.
 When your business is humming along nicely is the time to explore securing a line of credit.
 That extra working capital will sit there in reserve as your lifeboat if and when a crisis hits.
 Those funds can get your business through the crisis and beyond.

 Don’t know where to start?
 Don’t worry.
 You don’t have to reinvent the wheel here.
 Take a page (literally) from FEMA, the gold standard of responding to crises and disasters.
-FEMA has a free, downloadable Emergency Response Plan for businesses, to help them put the necessary steps in place to get them through a crisis.
+Ready.gov provides steps for businesses to create an Emergency Response Plan to help them get them through a crisis.
 You can customize it to meet your specific needs, but it covers every possibility.

 It covers: